This is the most flavorful tomato soup ever! My tomato basil bisque is made with oven roasted tomatoes and roasted garlic for incredible flavor depth.

 Why we love making tomato basil bisque at home:

-- It’s smooth and creamy!
+- Texture.
+So smooth and creamy!

 Jump to: